 Microsoft Teams brings features expected from team communication solutions – video/audio conferencing, group chat, instant messaging, but what really sets it apart is its ability to integrate with Microsoft’s other products:

 - It integrates with OneDrive, Sharepoint, and other Microsoft products.
 I would love to use the adjective “smoothly” but the Microsoft UX sucks (my opinion) and can easily take more than 30 minutes to sign up.
 I had to post this somewhere.
 No regrets.

 - Unlimited chat text and files history, unlike Slack which only allows you to browse the last 10,000 messages.

 - Guests access available

 Most of us are already familiar with using Google Hangouts in our personal lives.
 Google Meet is its business counterpart of the same product.
 The centerpiece in Google Meets is its video conferencing capabilities, while in other products listed above, the products are structured around persistent workspaces, which assume that people want to do a lot more than just have video conferences.
-Moreover, Google Meet does not come as a stand alone product, but is included its its GSuite product, which also includes email, calendars, document storage etc. If you are looking for an expansive product, this might be a good choice.
+Moreover, Google Meet does not come as a stand-alone product but is included its GSuite product, which also includes email, calendars, document storage etc. If you are looking for an expansive product, this might be a good choice.

-Zoho is a big player, mainly recognized for its incredible free plans, and Zoho Cliq is not any exception: they offer unlimited chat history hosting and video conferences in the free tier.
+Zoho is a big player, mainly recognized for its incredible free plans, and Zoho Cliq is not an exception: they offer unlimited chat history hosting and video conferences in the free tier.
 Other features you may find useful are: